Andre Ewell: Ultimate Fighting Championship

 In his promotional debut, Ewell faced Renan Barão on September 22, 2018 at UFC Fight Night 137.
 At weigh-ins, Barão weighted five pounds over bantamweight non-title fight limit of 136 and he was fined 30 percent of his purse to Ewell.
 Ewell won the fight via split decision.

 On December 29, 2018, Ewell faced Nathaniel Wood on December 29, 2018 at UFC 232.
 He lost the bout via submission in the third round.

 Ewell faced Anderson dos Santos on June 22, 2019 at UFC Fight Night: Moicano vs. The Korean Zombie.
 He won the fight via unanimous decision.

 Ewell faced Marlon Vera on October 12, 2019 at UFC Fight Night 161.
 He lost the fight via technical knockout.

 Ewell faced Jonathan Martinez on February 8, 2020 at UFC 247.
 He won the fight via split decision.

 Ewell faced Irwin Rivera on September 19, 2020 at UFC Fight Night 178.
 He won the fight via split decision.

-Ewell was scheduled to face Cody Stamann, replacing Merab Dvalishvili, on February 6, 2021 at UFC Fight Night 184.During fight week, Ewell tested positive for COVID and pulled from the bout.
+Ewell was scheduled to face Cody Stamann, replacing Merab Dvalishvili, on February 6, 2021 at UFC Fight Night 184.
+During fight week, Ewell tested positive for COVID and pulled from the bout.

 Ewell was quickly rescheduled and faced Chris Gutiérrez on February 13, 2021 at UFC 258.
 He lost the fight via unanimous decision.

 Ewell faced Julio Arce on July 24, 2021 at UFC on ESPN: Sandhagen vs. Dillashaw.
 He lost in the second round via technical knockout.

 Ewell faced Charles Jourdain on December 18, 2021 at UFC Fight Night: Lewis vs. Daukaus.
 He lost the bout via unanimous decision.

 On February 10, 2022, it was announced that Ewell was released by UFC.

 Post UFC

-In his first bout after leaving the UFC, Ewell faced Drew Brokenshire in July 15, 2022 at Freedom Fight Night 2.
+In his first bout after leaving the UFC, Ewell faced Drew Brokenshire on July 15, 2022 at Freedom Fight Night 2.
 He lost the bout via unanimous decision.

 Ewell faced Brady Huang on August 20, 2022 at UNF 2.
 He won the bout via TKO stoppage in the first round.